How to update your content in 10 steps (and make it better)

 4. Is your content factually up-to-date?

 Give your content a good read through.
 Has anything changed since it was last written?
 Is there new information available on this topic that could (or should) be included?
-Keeping your factual information fresh makes your content more useful for users, and that can give you an advantage over your competition.
+Keeping your factual information fresh makes your content more useful for users, giving you an advantage over your competition.
 It also makes your content more trustworthy too, and that brings its own benefits.

 Aside from any facts you’re referring to, you should also check things like prices, promotions and ‘upcoming’ events that have already taken place.
 If you advertise offers that people can’t use, or events that have already happened, you’ll create a bad user experience.
 And that can stick in people’s minds.
 If users are disappointed too many times, eventually they might give up on your site and go elsewhere.